Domestic Violence Defined | Wisconsin Laws And Statutes

 At J. Kippa Law, LLC, lead attorney Jeffrey Kippa will fight to defend your freedom in domestic violence situations.
-With 17 years of experience working with prosecutors, he will keep your best interests at heart and work to mitigate the charges brought against you.
+With over 30 years of experience working with prosecutors, the team of J. Kippa Law, LLC will keep your best interests at heart and work to mitigate the charges brought against you.

 Wisconsin Laws And Statutes Regarding Domestic Violence

 Domestic violence in Wisconsin is an intentional act of physical violence, injury, pain, illness or sexual assault that threatens someone you are close to.
 This can be a spouse, ex-partner, someone who lives with you or someone you have children with.

 Under Wisconsin law, domestic violence acts as an enhancer of other charges brought against you.
 This means that a crime involving an intimate partner carries more penalties than the same crime involving someone you do not have a relationship with.

 For example, domestic violence may enhance the penalties of crimes such as:

 - Sexual assault